hyperledger/iroha/CONTRIBUTING.md

 - Before the First Major Release (2.0) all vulnerabilities are considered bugs, so feel free to submit them as bugs [following the instructions above](#reporting-bugs).
 - After the First Major Release, use our [bug bounty program](https://hackerone.com/hyperledger) to submit vulnerabilities and get your reward.

-:exclamation: To minimize the damage caused by an un-patched security vulnerability, you should disclose the vulnerability directly to Hyperledger as soon as possible and **avoid disclosing the same vulnerability publicly** for a reasonable period of time.
+:exclamation: To minimize the damage caused by an unpatched security vulnerability, you should disclose the vulnerability directly to Hyperledger as soon as possible and **avoid disclosing the same vulnerability publicly** for a reasonable period of time.

 If you have any questions regarding our handling of security vulnerabilities, please feel free to contact any of the currently active maintainers in Rocket.Chat private messages.